FebinRukfan/newsfeed-mvvm/README.md

 ## TO-DO
 - [ ] Fix the label bug when saving each News Item.
-- [ ] Fix ui when we save each item (when saving data it goes straight to offline mode).
+- [ ] Fix ui when we save each item (when saving data it goes straight to offline mode ~ This can be fixed by creating two fragments and observe each data source in each fragments).
 - [ ] More Unit tests with Mockk or Mockito

 ## Insights